 The CRHP is intended to primarily benefit privately-owned Canadian employers, as corporate employers must be a “Canadian-controlled private corporation” in order to qualify (this requirement excludes publicly-listed and foreign-controlled corporations).
-Employers must also choose between either the CRHP or the CEWS for a particular claim period.
+Employers must also choose between either the CRHP or the CEWS, THRP or HHBRP for a particular claim period.
 Eligible employers should consider which of these programs would provide a greater benefit in their circumstances.

 - registered charities;

-Employers will calculate their subsidy amount by comparing their base period remuneration paid from March 14 to April 10, 2021 with the eligible remuneration paid in the particular CRHP claim period.
+Employers will calculate their subsidy amount by comparing their base period remuneration paid from March 14 to April 10, 2021 with the eligible remuneration paid in the particular CRHP Qualifying Period.
 The incremental increase in remuneration is then multiplied by the subsidy rate for the qualifying period to determine the subsidy amount.

 The subsidy rate for each qualifying period is outlined in the table below:

-Eligible employers have the option of claiming either the CEWS or the CRHP.
+Eligible employers have the option of claiming either the CRHP or the CEWS, THRP or HHBRP.
 To determine which subsidy to claim, employers should compare the benefit amounts available under each program.
 Employers must submit CRHP applications no later than 180 days after the end of the qualifying period.

 As you evaluate your employee compensation policies during these challenging times, you should consider the subsidies that may be available to your organization.
 In making these decisions, MLT Aikins LLP would be pleased to assist with determining whether your business structure is eligible for this emergency relief program.